United States Transportation Command: Sealift

-Sealift moves roughly 90 percent of all DoD cargo and maintaining the readiness of the entire strategic sealift portfolio, both commercial and organic, is a top priority for USTRANSCOM.
+Sealift moves roughly 90 percent of all DoD cargo, and maintains the readiness of the entire strategic sealift portfolio, both commercial and organic.

 Per the National Sealift Policy, USTRANSCOM relies upon the U.S.-flag commercial shipping industry, to the extent it is available, to provide sealift in peace, crisis and war, and the government-owned organic fleets to provide unique national defense capabilities not resident or available in sufficient numbers in commercial industry.
 USTRANSCOM's relationships with its U.S.-flag commercial sealift partners are formalized through agreements such as the Voluntary Intermodal Sealift Agreement (VISA), the Maritime Security Program (MSP) and the Voluntary Tanker Agreement (VTA).

-USTRANSCOM has expressed concerns that the U.S.-flag commercial international trading sector is declining.
-In the past year, fourteen U.S.-flag internationally trading vessels within the VISA program were either reflagged to a foreign country or scrapped without replacement due, in large part, to the reduction in demand.
-This loss of U.S.-flag vessels represents a net decrease of over 327,000 square feet of roll-on/roll-off force projection capacity and over 600 U.S. merchant mariner jobs.
-The reduction of U.S.-flag vessels is forcing USTRANSCOM's commercial sealift partners to make adjustments to the services they provide by either removing liner capacity or expanding alliances with other carriers to take advantage of larger vessels.
+USTRANSCOM has expressed concerns on the declining U.S.-flag commercial international trading sector.
+In the past year, fourteen U.S.-flag international trading vessels within the VISA program were reflagged to a foreign country or scrapped without replacement, mainly due to a reduction in demand.
+This loss of U.S.-flag vessels represents a net decrease of over 327,000 square feet of roll-on/roll-off force projection capacity, and cost over 600 U.S. merchant mariner jobs.
+The reduction of U.S.-flag vessels is pushing USTRANSCOM's commercial sealift partners to make adjustments in the services they provide, either by removing liner capacity, or expanding alliances with other carriers to take advantage of larger vessels.

 Government-owned organic fleets are also facing challenges.
-Due to the age of vessels in the United States Maritime Administration's (MARAD) Ready Reserve Force, this fleet will begin to lose capacity in the mid to late-2020s, with significant losses in the 2030s.
+The age of vessels in the United States Maritime Administration's (MARAD) Ready Reserve Force is an ongoing concern, as it will cause the fleet to lose capacity beginning in the mid to late-2020s, with significant losses in the 2030s.

+Other activities

+Cyber threats remain a major concern for USTRANSCOM.
+Nearly 90 percent of its missions are executed over unclassified and commercial networks, mainly due to its extensive use of commercial capabilities.

+USTRANSCOM's Joint Cyber Center (JCC) uses a process known as the Cyber Staff Estimate to assess risk, adjust defensive posture, and adopt operational or technical mitigations in performance of key missions.
+USTRANSCOM integrates cyber security language into a majority of its commercial contracts and co-chairs the National Defense Transportation Association Cybersecurity Committee.